psyriccio/fdroidscraper/README.md

 fdroidscraper
 =============

-Scraper to downloads Android Apps from the F-Droid repository
+Scraper to download Android Apps from the F-Droid repository